iambumblehead/scroungejs/README.md

    ```

  - **--extnTemplate= _str_**, _default: ''_
-   prompts scroungejs to recognize the given string as an extentions for template files.
+   prompts scroungejs to recognize the given string as an extention for template files.
 For example, `--extnTemplate=.mustache`.

    If `ViewSignin.js` is included in scroungejs' output, `ViewSignin.mustache` will be included as well and it will be copied to the specified output directory.